jumpyjacko/manga-cli/README.md

 A very simple MangaDex fetcher which can read manga with the help of [feh](https://wiki.archlinux.org/title/feh).

-### Dependencies
+### Requirements
 - feh
 - curl
 - a MangaDex account
 - Node.js

 ### Usage
-I haven't really set anything up yet, so you just clone the repo and cd into it, and then run `npm test`.
+I haven't really set anything up yet, so you just clone the repo and `cd` into it, and then run `npm test`.

 To actually have it work, you need to make a `options.json` file in `src/`.
 It